MahatKC/CanLiesBeFaked/README.md

 # SlowFastDeceptionDetection

 This repository has the code for my BSc Thesis (or Monograph, or Final Year Project, or "Trabalho de Conclusão de Curso", depending on how you might call it): "Video-based Deception Detection with Deep Learning".
-You can read the whole report [here](https://github.com/MahatKC/SlowFastDeceptionDetection/blob/master/Video-Based%20Deception%20Detection%20with%20Deep%20Learning.pdf).
+You can read the whole report [here](https://github.com/MahatKC/SlowFastDeceptionDetection/blob/master/Video-Based%20Deception%20Detection%20with%20Deep%20Learning.pdf) (in Portuguese).

 ---